 💡 Heart-to-Heart Advice

 Don't force yourself just because others did it: If you're not adapting, you're not adapting — if you feel unwell in Litang, tell your driver immediately to adjust the itinerary.
 Don't push through because "everyone else finished it."
+Your trip isn't a contest, and the only person you're racing is a version of yourself that doesn't exist.

 7-8 days is ideal for first-timers: Less than 7 days is too rushed; more than 10 is too tiring.
 7-8 days perfectly covers the essential segments, and your body is basically acclimatized by the time you reach Lhasa.
+The pacing is what makes it work — every day gains altitude slowly enough for your body to keep up.

 Not showering on your first day in Lhasa is serious advice: You've just reached 3,650m and your body is still adapting.
 Showering dilates capillaries and accelerates oxygen consumption — a classic trigger for altitude sickness.
 Use wet wipes for face and body; shower tomorrow.
+It sounds like a minor sacrifice; it prevents a night of misery.

 📸 Don't Just Snap Randomly — These Spots Are Stunning